wp-plugins/categories-images/readme.txt

 == Screenshots ==

-1. new image field in add/edit category or taxonomy.
+1. image preview and new image field in add/edit category or taxonomy with upload button which allow you to select current or upload a new image.
+2. new image field with (upload/remove) buttons to allow you to edit category or taxonomy image in quick edit.
-2. click the image field and wordpress upload box will popup.
+2. when you click the upload button the wordpress upload box will popup, upload or select image then press use this image.

 == Changelog ==

+= 2.0 =
+* New screenshots.
+* Added l10n support.
+* Added Arabic and Chinese languages.
+* Added new button for upload or select an image using wordpress media uploader.
+* Added default image placeholder.
+* Added thumbnail in categories or taxonomies list.
+* Added image thumbnail, image text box, upload button and remove button in quick edit.

+Thank so much to Joe Tse http://tkjune.com :)

 = 1.2 =
 Adding some screenshots